alexkrz/face-embeddings/README.md

     pre-commit install
     ```

+## Convert datasets

+To use the training datasets in the current python environment, we require the datasets in the Huggingface datasets format.
+Therefore we suggest to use the `mxnet2hf.py` script from the following repository: <https://github.com/alexkrz/dataset-container>.

 ## Run training and inference

 We provide a train script and a predict script that can be executed with a matching config file.